surifirstpin/biplus_documentation/docs/DataRun.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/92e1e1b322bed3026eedfd1a2dca2bc3c3dfea78/images/visu_run.png)

 **Dimensions** are list of fields that can be used for applying filter options, for instance:
-- An **Attribute**, which has a direct association to a column in an primary table.
+- An **Attribute,** which has a direct association to a column in an primary table.
 - A **Numerical value**.
 - A **Derived value,** computed based on the values of other fields in a single row.